 How is Commeon compensated ?

 Commeon charges its services to organisations in accordance with the Terms of Service, nothing is borne by the patron.
-Standard fees for using the Commeon platform are 8% before tax of the amounts collected, including fees for financial transactions.
+Standard fees for using the Commeon platform are defined on the Prestations & Tarifs and the Terms of Service.
 For support and management services, Commeon charges a fixed fee or a percentage of the funds collected, on a case-by-case basis and according to needs.

 100% of the received donations are transferred on your campaign account, Commeon service fees are billed separately.
 The tax receipt of each patron states the entire amount of his/her donation.
 Patrons use the service free of charge.